TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.headerregistry.rst

 .. class:: ContentTypeHeader

-    A :class:`ParameterizedMIMEHeader` class that handles the
+    A :class:`ParameterizedMIMEHeader` kundi that handles the
     :mailheader:`Content-Type` header.

     .. attribute:: content_type